-Question: I heard that those who practise recitation of related chants (such as Om Mani Padme Hung) can be born in Amituofo’s Pure Land as long as they dedicate their merits for this purpose (see http://purelanders.com/2011/12/16/some-frequently-asked-pure-land-questions/).
+Question: I heard that those who practise recitation of related chants (such as Om Mani Padme Hung) can be born in Amituofo’s Pure Land as long as they dedicate their merits for this purpose (see https://purelanders.com/2011/12/16/some-frequently-asked-pure-land-questions).
 What about non-Buddhists, e.g. a Christian, if he has the mentality that Pure Land is the same as the Christian concept of heaven, and if he recites the name of ‘Jesus’ and/or ‘Lord (God)’, and dedicates merits to be born in Pure Land?
 Can he reach Pure Land?

 Answer: All Three Provisions of Faith, Aspiration and Practice are needed for birth in Pure Land.
 Dedication of merits done properly will have these three elements within, as these merits are possible only with right Practice based on right Faith, and the dedication itself is the expression of right Aspiration for birth in Pure Land.

 The criteria for the Three Provisions for birth in Pure Land is very specific, which Christians do not uphold.
-To know more about these specific requirements, please see http://purelanders.com/2010/04/01/the-three-provisions-of-faith-aspiration-practice/.
-In short, though Christians might have ‘faith, aspiration and practice’ in some sense in their own terms, they are not appropriate enough for birth in Pure Land.
+To know more about these specific requirements, please see https://purelanders.com/2010/04/01/the-three-provisions-of-faith-aspiration-practice.
+In short, though Christians might have ‘faith, aspiration and practice’ of some sense in their own terms, they are not appropriate enough for birth in Pure Land.
 As Pure Land is created by the perfect compassion and wisdom of Amituofo, and taught by the Buddha of his own initiative, it is impossible for unenlightened beings (Buddhists or non-Buddhists) to even ‘accidentally’ happen to have the Three Provisions without first learning about them.

 Labels aside, if a Christian suddenly agrees with the Pure Land teachings upon hearing them, and all Three Provisions are present on his deathbed, he can indeed be reborn in Pure Land.
-In that moment before death, he is actually already a Buddhist in principle and practice!
-The short answer to the question is that anyone who truly has the Three Provisions can reach Pure Land – but they must truly be present in the correct way!
+In that moment before death, he is actually already a Buddhist in principle and practice.
+The short answer to the question is that anyone who truly has the Three Provisions can reach Pure Land – but they must truly be present in the correct way.
 This is why it is so central to pay attention to nurturing the Three Provisions in order to be born in Pure Land.

-Q: If those of other religions practise all the teachings taught by their saints, such as do all good deeds (e.g. similar to how Buddhist observe the precepts) and do their own prayers, and dedicate all merits accumulated to be reborn in Pure Land or heaven (as they insist that Pure Land is heaven, only different in name), can they reach Pure Land?
+Q: If those of other religions practise all the teachings taught by their saints, such as do all good deeds (e.g. similar to how Buddhist observe the precepts) and do their own prayers, and dedicate all merits accumulated to be reborn in Pure Land or heaven (if they insist that Pure Land is a heaven, only different in name), can they reach Pure Land?

 A: If we study the teachings of various religions deeply, we will realise that not all their ‘saints’ teach the same teachings in terms of goodness (good deeds).
 For example, in Christianity, the Bible says ‘God’ (not that he exists, in the Buddhist perspective) created animals for humans to eat.
 As such, it is deemed ‘okay’ to kill animals.
 This directly breaks the first precept in Buddhism.
-(Much killing creates a lot of negative karma, which hampers birth in Pure Land if there is inadequate repentance in time.)
+(Much killing creates much negative karma, which hampers birth in Pure Land if there is inadequate repentance in time.)
 This is just the tip of the iceberg.
 There are many other moral differences between the various religions.
 This is the ‘goodness’ or ‘merits’ department.

 When it comes to the truth department, there are even more differences.
 E.g. No religion other than Buddhism teaches the existence of Pure Land(s) as the Buddha taught.
 To summarise, in terms of perfect compassion (linked to goodness) and wisdom (linked to truth), again in the Buddhist perspective, all religions fall short of the Buddha’s teachings – which means where they can reach is limited.